Choose a tab above to find words that begin with that letter.

 hole in one

-(also "ace") a score of 1 on a hole, holing the tee shot
+(also "ace, hole-in-one") a score of 1 on a hole, holing the tee shot

 Example: A(n) hole in one/ace is usually made on a par 3, but occasionally it happens on a par 4.